okeefm/s3g/doc/s3g_protocol.markdown

     1+N bytes: A null terminated string representing the filename of the current build.

-## 21 - Get Extended position: Get the current
+## 21 - Get extended position: Get the current
 Retrieve the curent position of all axes that the machine supports.
 Unsupported axes will return 0 (TODO: is this true?)

 Payload (0 bytes)